On the Trail of the Assassins: Description

 The book opens on Friday, November 22, 1963, when Garrison heard the shocking news from Dallas.
 After news bulletins reported that Oswald lived in New Orleans in mid-1963, Garrison convened an emergency Sunday meeting with staff members.
 He asked them to check all possible associates of Oswald.
 They soon learned that the accused assassin was seen around town that summer with David Ferrie, a colorful local character known as an expert pilot and avid anti-communist.
 An assistant DA also heard that on November 22, Ferrie embarked on a lengthy driving trip to Texas, through a heavy thunderstorm, supposedly to go ice skating.
 On Monday, Garrison brought Ferrie in for questioning, listened to a confusing rationale for the ice skating trip, and then ordered his investigators to take Ferrie to the police station, to be booked and held in jail for FBI questioning.

 Garrison says he initially had no reason to doubt the "Oswald-did-it" narrative being explained to the American public by the media, FBI, and Warren Commission.
 He was himself an ex-FBI agent with deep respect for the Bureau.
 He traces his "awakening" to a chance conversation with Louisiana's Sen. Russell Long in autumn of 1966.
 The subject of JFK's assassination arose, and Long said, "Those fellows on the Warren Commission were dead wrong.
 There's no way in the world that one man could have shot up Jack Kennedy that way."
 That conversation prompted Garrison to want to educate himself about the case.
-He read the 26 volumes of the Warren Report and found what he believed were numerous contradictions, "promising leads that were never followed up", and conclusions that did not comport with the evidence.
+He read the 26 volumes of Warren Commission Hearings and Exhibits, and found what he believed were numerous contradictions, "promising leads that were never followed up", and conclusions that did not comport with the evidence.
 He opted to launch his own investigation.

 He began by going to 544 Camp Street, which Oswald stamped on leaflets he distributed for the pro-Castro Fair Play for Cuba Committee (FPCC).
 Oswald had made the New Orleans TV news in August 1963 when he was arrested for fighting with anti-Castro Cubans who objected to his passing out FPCC leaflets.
 Garrison noticed that around the corner from 544 Camp Street was a side door with address 531 Lafayette Street.
 He recalled it was the entrance in 1963 to a private detective agency run by Guy Banister (1901-1964), a one-time head of the Chicago FBI and a person active in far-right politics.
 Garrison found it odd that Banister's entrance on 531 Lafayette, and Oswald's FPCC entrance on 544 Camp, would be in the same corner building and lead to the exact same suite of offices.
 As Garrison dug deeper, he suspected Oswald was only posing as a "Marxist-oriented" pamphleteer: